The Hidden Limitations of Low Code and No Code Integration Platforms

 As applications and use cases grow, traditional embedded iPaaS solutions often struggle to keep up with evolving integration needs, creating bottlenecks for B2B SaaS companies.
 Changes to integrations have to follow the platform’s predefined actions and connectors, which limits flexibility and agility.
 This lack of adaptability can hold back innovation and prevent companies from fully harnessing the full power of APIs.

-Limitation #2: Limited Developer Productivity
+Limitation #2: Developer Frustration

 Low code and no code tools were created so "citizen" developers could tackle tasks that once required coding expertise.
 In integration, they promise users can build workflows with a visual builder.